shedskin/shedskin/doc/README.rst

 **Shed Skin** will only ever support a subset of all Python features.
 The following common features are currently not supported:

   - variable numbers of arguments and keyword arguments
-  - arbitrary-size arithmetic (integers become 32-bit on a 32-bit architecture!)
+  - arbitrary-size arithmetic (integers become 32-bit on most architectures!)
   - reflection (getattr, hasattr), eval, or other really dynamic stuff
   - multiple inheritance
   - generator expressions